ahstn/jenkins-configuration-as-code/README.md

 * :bar_chart: - Grafana   (`:bar_chart:`)
 * :lock: - Vault          (`:lock:`)
 * :book: - Documentation  (`:book:`)

+### Todo
+ - [ ] Investigate pre-loading secrets into Vault as an alternative to Docker secrets.
+ - [ ] Setup Vault to feed credentials and sensitive info to CasC.
+ - [ ] Have Prometheus and Vault on a 'backend' network so they aren't exposed like Jenkins.
+ - [ ] Automate Grafana admin account creation

 ### Credit
 This repo was inspired by [Praqma/JenkinsAsCodeReference] and